 What is a Garden Hose Filter?

-A garden hose filter is a device that connects to your garden hose, filtering out various contaminants from the water before it’s used for watering your plants or other purposes.
+A garden hose filters is a device that connects to your garden hose, filtering out various contaminants from the water before it’s used for watering your plants or other purposes.
 These contaminants may include chlorine, heavy metals, sediment, and other impurities that can potentially harm your plants and soil.

 Importance of a Garden Hose Filter